T-RIZE-Group/canton-featured-apps/RIZEScore_CANTON_FEATURED_APP.md

 ### 5.1 Ledger anchoring (descriptive)

 RIZEScore anchors signals to ledger finality to make them independently verifiable and reusable across the ecosystem.
-Signals are computed from publicly observable, finalized activity aggregated by Party ID; when a rule triggers, RIZEScore publishes an Activity Marker via a transaction attributable to the application-controlled PartyId(s).
+Signals are computed from publicly observable, finalized activity aggregated by Party ID; when a rule triggers, RIZEScore publishes time-stamped signals via a transaction attributable to the RIZEScore PartyId.

 The ledger publication is the canonical reference for timing and existence of the signal.
-Any notifications or UI displays are derived views that reference the on-ledger marker.
+Any notifications or UI displays are derived views that reference the corresponding publication.

 ---